amanalem/Listed/README.md

 * As a user, I can fully delete items from my checklists.
 * As a user, I can delete full checklists.
 * As a user, I can see a list of all my checklists.
+* As a user, I can edit sublist Items

 ### Wireframes
 https://imgur.com/a/NjUg2Wn